pact-foundation/pact-stub-server/README.md

 | `-u, --url <url>` | URL | Loads a pact from a URL resource |
 | `-d, --dir <dir>` | Directory | Loads all the pacts from the given directory |

-*Note:* For URLs that are authenticated, you can use the `--user` option to set the username and password.
+*Note:* For URLs that are authenticated, you can use the `--user` option to set the username and password or the `--token` to use a bearer token.

 #### Disabling TLS certificate validation